spectram/astrospectram/content/_index.md

 layout: page
 ---

-I am currently interested in studying gas kinematics and galaxy dynamics in various gravitational potential wells using spatially resolved multi-wavelength spectroscopy and simulations. **I am looking for Ph.D. opportunities (starting in 2023) in closely related research areas.** To read more about my research [click here]({{< ref "/research" >}}), and to get in touch or to download my CV [click here]({{< ref "/contact" >}}).
+I am currently interested in studying gas kinematics and galaxy dynamics in various gravitational potential wells using spatially resolved multi-wavelength spectroscopy and simulations. **I am looking for Ph.D. opportunities (starting in 2023) in closely related research areas.** To get in touch or to download my CV [click here]({{< ref "/contact" >}}).

 I am a Master’s candidate at the [Department of Astronomy, University of Cape Town (UCT)](http://www.ast.uct.ac.za/), based at the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/), funded through the SALT-SAAO Prize MSc Fellowship 2021, and supervised by Dr. Moses Mogotsi and Prof. Matthew Bershady.
 My thesis is on understanding **the confluence of galaxy evolution and group evolution traced by the multiphase baryon cycle in groups**.
 For this I am studying two groups part of the Choirs sample, with varying levels of tidal interactions, using MeerKAT (HI 21 cm) and SALT.

 Prior to this, I worked with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India) to study the **extended gaseous environment around galaxies using QSO absorption line spectroscopy** with archival data from the Hubble Space Telescope (HST) and Keck Observatory ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).
+To read more about my research [click here]({{< ref "/research" >}}).

 Aside from astrophysical research, I enjoy reading philosophical novels, writing poetry, creating music, binging on anime, sci-fi shows, and documentaries, outdoor activities such as gardening, hiking, stargazing, etc., and exploring open-source codes and other cool technologies (Ugh! that's too many and's.
 Army of and's?).
 I also spend some time thinking about and working on climate action through personal lifestyle choices and pushing for systemic changes in my immediate environment.
+To read about some of my side-projects [click here]({{< ref "/sideprojects" >}}).

 I have filled this website with poems that I have written over the years and images from my gallery.
 I have also added some of the projects that I was able to bequeath life to through dedication and hard work.
 In other words, I am committing a small part of myself to a Github repository.
+If you want to Astro-know-me! [click here]({{< ref "/thoughts" >}}).

 > Thoughts think me, thought I
 But I am but a thought